Levon Ter-Petrosyan: Karabakh movement and the independence of Armenia

 As clashes between newly formed Armenian militias and Soviet forces intensified in mid-1990, Ter-Petrosyan was pressured by Soviet leader Mikhail Gorbachev to disarm the militias.
 Ter-Petrosyan complied, but the militias continued their activities in Nagorno-Karabakh.
 On 23 August 1990, Armenia formally declared its intention to become an independent state with Nagorno-Karabakh as an integral part.
-On 12 September 1990, Ter-Petrosyan met with Gorbachev, Azerbaijani leader Ayaz Mutalibov and other Soviet officials, where Gorbachev rejected Ter-Petrosyan's demands to withdraw the Soviet Army from Armenian settlements and create a line of demarcation between Armenians and Azebaijanis in Nagorno-Karabakh.
+On 12 September 1990, Ter-Petrosyan met with Gorbachev, Azerbaijani leader Ayaz Mutalibov, and other Soviet officials.
+At the meeting, Gorbachev rejected Ter-Petrosyan's demands to withdraw the Soviet Army from Armenian settlements and create a line of demarcation between Armenians and Azeris in Nagorno-Karabakh.
 Although Ter-Petrosyan initially expressed his willingness to include Armenia in a new union of sovereign states to replace the USSR, he found Mikhail Gorbachev's proposal for a new union treaty unacceptable.
-Armenia was one of six Soviet republics not to participate in the referendum on the new union held in March 1991.
+Armenia was one of six Soviet republics that refused to participate in the March 1991 referendum on the New Union Treaty.

 As Armenia moved toward independence, further clashes occurred both within Armenia and on the border with Azerbaijan in May 1991, and Soviet troops undertook an operation to deport Armenian villagers from parts of Azerbaijan.
 Ter-Petrosyan publicly stated on 6 May 1991 that "To all intents and purposes, the Soviet Union has declared war on Armenia."
 Ter-Petrosyan opposed the coup attempt against Gorbachev in August 1991.
 He attended unsuccessful negotiations with Ayaz Mutalibov mediated by Boris Yeltsin and Nursultan Nazarbayev in late September.
 On 20 September 1991, Armenians voted overwhelmingly in favor of independence, and the country officially declared independence three days later.

 Presidency: 1991–1998

 First term

 Ter-Petrosyan was elected the first President of the newly independent Republic of Armenia on 16 October 1991, receiving 83% of the vote.
 On 18 October 1991, he signed onto Gorbachev's failed attempt to form an economic community out of the collapsing Soviet Union and preserve the economic ties between the republics (only 8 of the 15 republics agreed to sign).
-Ter-Petrosyan then brought Armenia into the Commonwealth of Independent States which formed after the formal abolition of the Soviet Union in December 1991.
+Ter-Petrosyan then brought Armenia into the Commonwealth of Independent States, which formed after the formal abolition of the Soviet Union in December 1991.
 Ter-Petrosyan appointed Vazgen Sargsyan the first Defense Minister of independent Armenia in December 1991.
-On 28 January 1992, the Armenian government passed the historical decree "On the Ministry of Defense of the Republic of Armenia," which formally created the Armed Forces of Armenia.
+On 28 January 1992, the Armenian government passed the historical decree "On the Ministry of Defense of the Republic of Armenia", which formally created the Armed Forces of Armenia.